-We spoke with nine patients who used the service on the day of our inspection and reviewed 29 completed CQC comment cards.
+We spoke with eleven patients who used the service on the day of our inspection and reviewed 44 completed CQC comment cards.
 We spoke with people from various age groups and with people who had different health care needs.
 Patients we spoke with or received written comments from expressed satisfaction about being able to get through to the practice on the telephone in the mornings and securing an appointment to see a clinician.
-There was a system of same day and pre-bookable appointments.
-All children under 12 years of age were seen on the same day.
-Longer appointments were provided where required for example if interpreter services were required or more time was needed to explore particular issues.
-Patients were also able to book appointments (and order repeat prescriptions) online and access telephone consultations with clinicians.